EngAhmed21/Sub-RTL-Projects/18- ALSU/Readme.md

   1. Opcode bits are set to 110 or 111
   2. red_op_A or red_op_B are set to high and the opcode is not AND or XOR operation

-- Output when invalid cases occurs
+- Output when invalid cases occurs:
   1. leds are blinking
   2. out bits are set to low